DataDove-LTD/Try-On_Tool/GIT_RELEASE_WORKFLOW.md

 - PHP 7.4+

 ## Breaking Changes
-None - this is a backward-compatible bug fix release.
+None - this is the initial release.
 ```

 ## Verification Commands